CHECK THE SCHOOLS

 Always check out your transport options.
 All of London, including the suburbs, is covered by the tube.
 For your comfort but also to secure the value of your investment, try not to buy a property located more than 10 minute walk from a tube station.
 However, properties that don’t hit this mark are likely to be cheaper.
 Overground connections or a bus route can see you saving thousands on the price of a property.
 In that case, negotiate to pay the right price.

 Do not hesitate to test by yourself and at many times of the day (and night) the public transportation that you will use on a daily basis for your future commute.
 Northern Line is reliable and fast, but crowded during peak hours.
 Jubilee Line, Victoria Line, Central Line, Northern Line and Picadilly Line all run a 24 hours service on Fridays and Saturdays.
 Elizabeth Line (although delayed) will allow a quick 15 mns commute from Ealing to Central London.

 These criteria will certainly have an impact on your property value and your ability to sell it rapidly in the future.

 AREAS ON THE RISE

 Cheap areas surrounded by expensive areas are likely to gentrify, unless there is a particularly powerful reason they are cheap, such as bad housing, motorways… Beware of fashionable areas that everyone is talking about, they may well have topped out, and have lower growth afterwards.
 Process of gentrifying is more or less always the same.
 Artists move to a cheap and not residential area, which turned cool or trendy due to their presence and makes it an attractive place to live.
 Students show up, then young professionals followed by young families.
-The area is officially gentrified when Starbucks, Gail’s and Waitrose open up.
+The area is officially gentrified when Starbucks, Gail’s and Mark’s & Spencer show up.
 Try to invest before them!

 CHECK COMPETITION ON THE MARKET